Sue Lloyd-Roberts

 Susan Ann Lloyd-Roberts CBE (27 October 1950 – 13 October 2015) was a British television journalist who contributed reports to BBC programmes and, earlier in her career, worked for ITN.

 Early life

 Born in London in 1950, she was the daughter of an orthopedic surgeon George Lloyd-Roberts and Catherine (née Ray).
-She failed the 11 Plus.
+She failed the 11-Plus examination.

 Education

 Lloyd-Roberts was educated at Francis Holland School, an independent school for girls in central London, followed by Cheltenham Ladies College, a boarding independent school in the spa town of Cheltenham in Gloucestershire, followed by St Hilda's College at the University of Oxford (1970–73), where she read History and Modern Languages, graduating with a second-class BA Honours degree.

-While at university she worked on Isis, the student magazine.
+While at university, she worked on Isis, the student magazine.

 Career

 She joined Britain's ITN, the news provider for ITV, straight from university and then reported extensively for the channel's News at Ten.

 Lloyd-Roberts joined the BBC in 1992.
 She worked as a special correspondent, travelling to, and reporting on, major news stories across the world, including important issues not covered widely elsewhere.
 She presented many in-depth reports for the Newsnight programme and for Our World, the international current affairs series on BBC World News, its international satellite and cable news channel, as well as for the UK's domestic BBC News channel.

 Lloyd-Roberts produced reports from states such as North Korea, Myanmar and Syria, where she focused on a range of important issues such as human rights violations, environmental degradation and political corruption.